p-hofmann/Cpp-Template/README.md

 ```
 After this, submodules must be added and committed

+## Git submodule criticism
+Working on submodules from a parent project can lead to very bad things happening.
+A forgotten submodule update can easily lead to a detached head and a lot of headaches.
+If I could make them read-only except for updates, I would.
+If working on submodules is wanted, 'git subtree' is worth looking into.

 ## TODO:
 * Continuous Integration
   - Use of valgrind in Windows OS setup.